otaviomacedo/aws-batch-simulator/README.md

 your candidate infrastructure, from your computer, before you deploy anything to AWS.

+> **Note**
+> All the logic implemented in this library is based on the behavior described
+> in public AWS documents.
+However, there are many aspects of AWS Batch that
+> are not public, and therefore cannot be modeled at all, such as the scaling
+> time (how long it takes for a compute environment to go from min vCPUs to
+> max vCPUs) or the transition times (how long it takes from a job to go from
+> one state to the next).
+As a result, the values in the simulation report should
+> not be taken as an accurate prediction of how the actual system will perform.
+> Rather, you should consider those results relative to one another, to judge how
+> different set-ups respond to the same traffic pattern.

 ## Basic usage

 Let's say you decide to start out with the following set-up: a single job queue,